-Even if the hospital your loved one is staying in is not officially signed up to John’s Campaign, the staff may still let you help provide care.
-John’s campaign is aimed at people with dementia and their carers but the same principles could be applied to anyone who has a regular carer and would find a stay in hospital disorientating or stressful.
+Even if the hospital your loved one is staying in is not officially signed up to any charter, the staff may still let you help provide care.
 Speak to the staff to see what their policy is.

 All hospitals have Patient Advice and Liaison Services who you can speak to if you aren’t happy with how the person you cared for is being looked after.

 Don’t be afraid to ask

 If you are confused or have queries about the medical care of your loved one do not be afraid to ask questions.
 Keep a running list of any questions you have so you are prepared for the next time you are able to see the person you care for’s doctor.
 If you don't understand what the doctor is saying, ask him or her to provide further explanation.
 It's okay to speak up.

 In some cases hospital staff may be unable to tell you things about the person you care for – such as test results or the outcome of an assessment.
 This can often be an issue if the person you care for has mental health issues.
 As a carer you may find this very frustrating.